rlbarter/stat215a/README.md

   report.pdf
 ```

 This will push your lab to your own stat215a repository (https://github.com/USERNAME/stat215a).
 At the submission deadline, I will then pull from your repository (since I am a collaborator), so I should receive a local copy of your lab report.
 Shortly afterward, I will push a folder containing two papers for you to review and grade.
-You will submit your feedback in the same way that you submitted your lab.
+To see this folder locally you will need to `git pull`.
+You will submit your completed feedback forms in the same way that you submitted your lab.